savoirfairelinux/building-inclusive-open-source-software/docs/D-IWP.md

 ### The *Inclusive Components project*

 The [Inclusive Components blog and pattern library](https://inclusive-components.design/#components) should be one of your privileged resource going forward with web accessibility.
 It provides articles, documentation and code snippets for making elements such as collapsible sections, tooltips, toggle buttons, etc. inclusive.
-It's truly an enormous, slid and immensely helpful work.
+It's truly an enormous and immensely helpful work.

 ![A screenshot from the inclusive components website stating "A blog trying to be a pattern library.
 All about designing inclusive web interfaces, piece by piece." with drawing on different cable plus in black and white.](resources/d-programming-inclusive-and-accessible-software/inclusiveComponents.png)